CSC207-UofT/course-project-comfortivity/progress_report.md

 Nori Lam:

-Gurmanjot Singh: UIController, DataManager, search in SearchUseCase, attributes of Request implemented classes, and debugging syntax errors in all modules.
+Gurmanjot Singh: UIController, DataManager, Review, search in SearchUseCase, attributes of Request implemented classes, and debugging syntax errors in all modules.